Tomorrow is a leg day, and you’re not sure whether you should do squats or lunges.

 Well, that really depends on your fitness goal and your exercise experience level.

-It's not one is better than the other.
-It's which is more suitable for your goal.
+It’s not one that is better than the other.
+It’s which is more suitable for your goal and your fitness level.

-By the end, you'll be able to decide which one is more suited to your goal.
+By the end of this post, you’ll be able to decide which one is more suited to your needs.

 Like squats, lunges work all the leg muscles including your thighs, glutes, hamstrings and many others.